|

 Maxwell, Kristi.
 2008.
 "The Of In."
 Court Green 5.
 138-9.

 Morrissay, Michael.
 1981.
-She’s not the child of Sylvia Plath: Poems.
+She's Not the child of Sylvia Plath: Poems.
 Sword Press.

 Mueller, Jenny.
 2008.
 "Sylvia Plath at the Aviary."
 Court Green 5.
 210-11.